Jared-Drake/BountyHunterPlugin/README.md

 - **Smart Protection**: Cooldowns prevent harassment
 - **Rich Tracking**: Real-time updates with tools and notifications
 - **Fair Play**: Targets can fight back and claim bounties themselves
+- **Persistent Bounties**: Bounties don't disappear from environmental deaths or suicide - only when properly claimed

+## ⚠️ Important Bounty Behavior

+**Bounties are persistent and only expire when:**
+- The **hunter kills the target** (normal completion)
+- The **target kills the hunter** (reverse bounty)
+- The bounty is **manually removed** by the placer
+- The bounty is **abandoned** by the hunter

+**Bounties do NOT expire from:**
+- Environmental deaths (falling, drowning, etc.)
+- Suicide
+- Being killed by someone other than the hunter
+- Server restarts or crashes

+This ensures that bounties remain active until properly resolved through PvP combat between the hunter and target.

 Perfect for PvP servers wanting structured bounty hunting without exploits!